impusehgal/landlord-project/README.md

 ## Data

-This analysis uses TKTKTK spreadsheets.
+This analysis is based on three spreadsheets.

 The spreadsheets come from the following sources:

-- Name of source:
-  - `name_of_spreadsheet.xlsx`: Raw data of TKTKTK
+  - [`acris_sales_2020-2022.csv`](data/acris_sales_2020-2022.csv): Raw data on 2,003 building sales in New York City from the years 2020-2022.
+These data are based on the BIP Database from the University Neighborhood Housing Program.
+  - [`file_201_data_sm_tract.csv`](file_201_data_sm_tract.csv): Raw data from the Tax Commission Income & Expenses forms, submitted by building owners to the tax commission seeking revisions on their tax payments.
+This file contains information from 26,887 forms submitted to the tax commission in the year 2021.
+  -   - [`buildings addresses.csv`] This raw data compiled from the New York Department of Finance contains the addresses for the 17 buildings found to have the highest cap rates across New York City.
+The data file also includes information on the dates these buildings were last sold, sales prices, and the LLCs they are registered under.

-Each of the spreadsheets contain, among others, the following columns relevant to the analysis:
+These spreadsheets contain, among others, the following columns relevant to the analysis:

-- `tktktk` — TK description
-- `tktktk` — TK description
+- `price_per_bldg` — The sale price of the buildings represented in the acris file.
+- `TOTAL INCOME FROM REAL ESTATE` — The annual business income for building owners in the 201 file, including rents, billboards, and ancillary services.
+- `TOTAL EXPENSES` — The total annual expenses for owners represented in the 201 file, such as maintenance and management expenses.
+- Borough, Block, and Lot: both files contain information on the BBL of each building, a unique identifier for property plots in New York City.

 ## Methodology